otaaaviio/challenge-mais-a-educacao/backend/README.md

 ## Installation

-To execute this project, you have 2 options:
+To execute this project, you have 2 options (linux):

 ps: docker is much easier :p